mmundy42/DynamicGut/docs/simulate.rst

 over time given initial diet conditions.
 See :doc:`prepare` for details on creating the initial density and diet files.

 A simulation runs over a range of time points.
+The default unit for a time point is one hour.
+At each time point, DynamicGut performs the operations described below.

-In the file names below, "NNNN" is a number identifying the time point.
+Note, in the file names below, "NNNN" is a number identifying the time point.
 For example, "0002" is for the second time point.
-At each time point, DynamicGut performs the following operations.

 Calculate growth rates of every pair in community
 -------------------------------------------------

 Each two species community model is optimized three times: (1) with both species, (2) with first species knocked out, and (3) with second species knocked out.

 The results are stored in a file named "pair-rates-NNNN.csv" that has this format::